-Our organisation is committed to the safety, wellbeing and support of all children in our care by ensuring that timely reports are made and investigated should there be an allegation against an employee, volunteer or visitor of the service.
-It is imperative that all staff have thorough knowledge of the Reportable Conduct scheme appropriate for their state or territory.
-Currently ACT, NSW and VIC are the only governments to implement an official Reportable Conduct Scheme which requires the Head of Organisation to report allegations of reportable conduct to an oversight body in each jurisdiction.
+Our organisation is committed to the safety, wellbeing, and support of all children in our care by ensuring that timely reports are made and investigated should there be an allegation against an employee, volunteer, or visitor of the Service.
+It is imperative that all employees have thorough knowledge of the Reportable Conduct scheme appropriate for their state or territory.
+Currently ACT, NSW, SA, VIC, and WA are the only governments to implement an official Reportable Conduct Scheme which requires the Head of Organisation to report allegations of reportable conduct to an oversight body in each jurisdiction.

-Please note these are:-
+Please note these are:

 - ACT ACT Ombudsman

 - NSW Office of the Children's Guardian

+- SA Department for Child Protection

 - VIC Commission for Children and Young People

+- WA WA Ombudsman

-However, Busy Bees Australia requires all employees regardless of their location, to report to the Head of Organisation immediately.
+However, Busy Bees requires all employees regardless of their location, to report to the Head of Organisation immediately.
 For detailed Reportable Conduct procedures refer to the Busy Bees Manage Child Protection procedure.